yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/DATABASE-DESIGN-SUMMARY.md

 ## 🏆 Conclusion

-The comprehensive database design implementation represents a **critical milestone** in the Video Venture Launch MVP development.
+The comprehensive database design implementation represents a **critical milestone** in the AI Marketing Campaign Post Generator MVP development.
 By establishing a robust, well-documented, and production-ready database foundation, we have:

 1. **Eliminated the Critical Gap**: Data persistence now at 95% completion
 2. **Enabled MVP Completion**: All necessary data structures in place